-If you have been working in IT industry for few years you might have been part of at least one project that was closed midway.
+If you have been working in IT industry for a few years you might have been part of at least one project that was closed midway.

-Projects are closed for various reasons – sponsor abandoning project, lack of funds, an idea whose time hasn’t come, bad execution, and many more.
+Projects are closed for various reasons – sponsor abandoning the project, lack of funds, an idea whose time hasn’t come, bad execution, and many more.

-As a project manager there IS something you can do proactively to avoid a situation, or at least lessen the impact on your team when the project does get closed for reasons beyond your control.
+As a project manager, there IS something you can do proactively to avoid a situation, or at least lessen the impact on your team when the project does get closed for reasons beyond your control.

-First thing is to look out for signs.
+The first thing is to look out for signs.

 The ominous ones.

 At the end of this post you’ll get a downloadable inforgaphic.
 I’d suggest print and stick this to your work desk, as this acts as a guidepost for some of your day-to-day decisions as well.

 You’re going to love it if you are a Star Wars fan!